On this page you'll find frequently asked questions about the admission procedure at the Amsterdam Law School of the University of Amsterdam.

 You are eligible to submit a request for admission with study delay when:

-You will need to submit a request for admission with study delay.
-As of 1 July 2021 you will find the link on this page.
+You will need to submit a request for admission with study delay via this form.
 Please make sure to submit your request before 1 September 2021.

 When submitting the request, you will be requested to upload the following documents: